eushopnet/projectinfo/README.md

 - Fiat and Crypto Curency payments supported
 - shop system includes all requirements for EU VAT, GDPR and billing/reporting requirements
 - open source software

+**Project Infos**

+Follow us on Mastodon @eushopnet@mastodon.ctseuro.com or contact us on Riot.IM to get invited to the community rooms.

+All contact infos on https://EUShop.NET